 Dr. Meldon Kahan, MD CCFP FRCPC, has worked in the addiction field for many years.
-In addition to his role as Medical Director of META:PHI, he is a staff physician at the Substance Use Service at Women’s College Hospital.
+Recently retired from Women’s College Hospital’s Substance Use Service as Medical Director, Dr. Kahan will now be able to devote more time to his role of Medical Director at META:PHI.
 Dr. Kahan has written a number of peer-reviewed articles on addiction, and has been a principal or co-principal investigator on various research studies, including several randomized trials and observational studies.
 He has been extensively involved in policy and advocacy.
 He has helped write several guidelines on opioid agonist treatment and opioid prescribing for chronic pain, and has co-authored several handbooks and guidance documents on addiction medicine.
 He has given numerous presentations for local, provincial, and national conferences.
 His main interest is the integration of addiction medicine into primary care, emergency departments, and hospital units.
+Dr Kahan has five grandchildren and has discovered that he is a gifted story teller.

 Dr. Jennifer Wyman, MD CCFP FCFP DABAM MPH, is currently an Assistant Professor in the Department of Family and Community Medicine at the University of Toronto, and Medical Director of the Substance Use Service at Women’s College Hospital in Toronto.
 As a physician working in primary care and addictions, in community and academic settings, her interest is in improving care pathways for people with substance use disorders through education, resource development and advocacy across the heath care sectors.